sourceallies/event-source-blog/blog/blog.md

 As with shipments, there is a listener responsible for processing all of the account commands.
 This listener is responsible for storing the accounting command as an accounting event (aka "transaction").
 It is important that we do not double-charge or double-credit an account.
 We ensure this by having the publisher of a command assign a unique `_id` field to each accounting command.
-This listener then uses this field to de-duplicate commands to make sure that we do not process the same commad twice.
+This listener then uses this field to de-duplicate commands to make sure that we do not process the same command twice.

 #### Account Reducer

 Having a list of transactions is a good source of truth for an account.
 In order to get the balance of an account we can simply sum up all of the transactions tied to that account.
-This works, but isn't very pratical.
+This works, but isn't very practical.
 As the number of transactions grows over time, this can become a slower and slower operation.
 It is also difficult to find all of the accounts that have a certain balance (to send reminders for example).
 We can solve these problems by creating an aggregate record that represents the current state of an Account just as we did with Shipments.

 The account event reducer is responsible for listening to account-related events, loading the account if it exists and updating the balance.
 The challenge is finding a way to prevent double counting an event if we fail to acknowledge the message.
 The reducer uses a high water mark to track the timestamp of the last event it has applied to an account.
-If the lastEventTimestamp is greater than or equal to the timestamp of the event we just received, then we know we have already added the amount to the account and can ignore the message.
+If the `lastEventTimestamp` is greater than or equal to the timestamp of the event we just received, then we know we have already added the amount to the account and can ignore the message.

 ## Conclusion